|

 on a theme by Brahms (Portnoff) and Kovacs's arrangement of 'Largo al

 factotum' from 'The Barber of Seville' (Rossini).
-This record was released
+The cover was designed

 |